mrunixx/mrunixx/README.md

 ![mrunixx's Streak](https://github-readme-streak-stats.herokuapp.com/?user=mrunixx&theme=dark&hide_border=true)

 ## about me
 I'm a second year comp sci student looking to broaden my skills and explore various industries in tech.
-Currently, I have been very interested in android development and producing usable android applications for an audience.
+Currently, I have been very interested in producing usable web applications which provide some value or assistance anyone in anyway.

 ## current project
-I’m currently working on [ezTrack](https://www.github.com/mrunixd/ezTrack).
-An android application in Kotlin which provides a minimalistic environment for individuals to track their progress and goals.
-This application is inspired by Strong, a very well known gym progress tracker.
-As some of the more advanced features are paid, I am creating a more barebones application which caters exactly to what most individual would like at no cost.
+I’m currently working on [notcookedyet](https://www.notcookedyet.vercel.app). notcookedyet is a web application aimed to assist graduates and university students succeed and acheive their employment goals.
+I aim to create a place where students can create a resume with the assistance they need so that they have a bit less to concentrate on during this competitive time of their life.

 ## hobbies & interests
 I love configuring my own workspace for productivity, and have delved into a lot of shell scripting and different linux distrobutions.
 I also love playing some badminton or volleyball at various social comps around sydney.